qutip/qutip/doc/guide/dynamics/dynamics-data.rst

 Accessing Odedata Data
 ======================
 To understand how to access the data in a Odedata object we will use the :ref:`exmc30` example as a guide, although we do not worry about the simulation details at this stage.
-Like all solvers, the monte-carlo solver used in this example returns an Odedata object, here called simply ``data``.
-To see what is contained inside ``data`` we can use the print command:
+Like all solvers, the Monte Carlo solver used in this example returns an Odedata object, here called simply ``data``.
+To see what is contained inside ``data`` we can use the print function:

->>> print data
+>>> print(data)
     Odedata object with mcsolve data.
     ---------------------------------
     expect = True
     num_expect = 2, num_collapse = 2, ntraj = 500

-The first line tells us that this data object was generated from the Monte-Carlo solver ``mcsolve`` (discussed in :ref:`monte`).
+The first line tells us that this data object was generated from the Monte Carlo solver ``mcsolve`` (discussed in :ref:`monte`).
 The next line (not the ``---`` line of course) indicates that this object contains expectation value data.
-Finally, the last line gives the number of expectation value and collapse operators used in the simulation, along with the number of Monte-Carlo trajectories run.
-Note that the number of trajectories ``ntraj`` is only displayed when using the Monte-Carlo solver.
+Finally, the last line gives the number of expectation value and collapse operators used in the simulation, along with the number of Monte Carlo trajectories run.
+Note that the number of trajectories ``ntraj`` is only displayed when using the Monte Carlo solver.

-Now we have all the information needed to reproduce the simulation results.
+Now we have all the information needed to analyze the simulation results.
 To access the data for the two expectation values one can do:

 >>> expt0 = data.expect[0]
 >>> expt1 = data.expect[1]